adjust/cocos2dx_sdk/doc/windows/windows.md

 ### 2. Add adjust source files to your solution

-Take the files from the `Adjust` folder and add them to your Visual Studio project as part of the `Classes` folder.
+Take the `Adjust` folder, copy it to your project's `Classes` folder and add it with all the files inside to your Visual Studio project as part of the `Classes` folder.

 ![][add_windows_files]